 Pictured with Megan is Tiki.

-Ashley, Technician Assistant
+Ashley, Certified Veterinary Technician

 “I started working at Cat’s Corner because I wanted to gain experience in the veterinary field while going to school to become a Certified Veterinary Technician.
 The staff was very welcoming and willing to help me.
 They knew I wasn’t coming in with much experience, but from my first day they made me feel like part of their family.
 Every day I’m learning new things and challenged to keep growing.
 The team at Cat’s Corner has excellent client communication skills, of which they’ve taught me, and I love being at a place where patients are cared for as if they are our own.”